 1. In deciding how to spend your time, energy, and money, you determine the direction of your life.
 Are you investing them in work and hobbies that you find rewarding?
 Yes No If not, how might you change this?

 2. Focusing on the present means giving your attention to the task at hand without past and future fears crippling you.
 Are you usually able to stay in the here and now?
 Yes No If not, what prevents you from focusing on the present?
 How can you change the situation?

 3. Do you take time each day to do something relaxing (for example, playing with your children, taking a walk, reading a book, listening to music)?
 Yes No If not, what relaxing activity will you add to your day?

 4. Are you challenging yourself to do things that increase self-confidence?
 Yes No If not, what changes could you make to boost your self-confidence?

 5. Do you tackle large goals by breaking them into smaller, more manageable tasks?
 Yes No If not, how do you think breaking goals into smaller steps would help you manage stress?

-Reducing Stress

-7. Can you and do you say "No" when that is how you feel?
-Yes No If not, how do you think saying "No" could help you cope with stress in your life?
+6. Are you careful to make your environment (home, workplace) peaceful, whenever possible?
+Yes No If not, how can you make your environment more peaceful?

 8. Do you know how to use self-relaxation techniques to relax your body?
 Yes No If not, what can you do to learn more about ways to relax?